Parskatt/DeDoDe/README.md

 Right now you can find them here: https://github.com/Parskatt/DeDoDe/releases/tag/dedode_pretrained_models Probably we'll add some autoloading in the near future.

+## DeDoDe in Other Frameworks

+- [fabio-sim/DeDoDe-ONNX-TensorRT](https://github.com/fabio-sim/DeDoDe-ONNX-TensorRT): Deploy DeDoDe with ONNX and TensorRT 🚀

 ## License
 All code/models except DINOv2 (descriptor-G), are MIT license (do whatever you want).
 DINOv2 has a non-commercial license (see LICENSE_DINOv2).